On the 2025/26 Job Market

 Invited Talks

-ZEW Mannheim (scheduled); University of Konstanz (scheduled); MCC Berlin 2025; University of Bordeaux 2025; University of Passau 2025; Cornell University 2024; Harris School, U Chicago 2024; University of Pittsburgh 2024; University of Bristol, 2024; CINCH, Universität Duisburg-Essen 2023; Universität Gießen 2023; Universität Erlangen-Nürnberg, Germany 2022; EUI Florence, Italy 2022; University of Oslo, Norway 2021; JKU Linz, Austria 2019
+ZEW Mannheim (scheduled); University of Konstanz (scheduled); MCC Berlin 2025; University of Bordeaux 2025; University of Passau 2025; Cornell University 2024; Harris School, U Chicago 2024; University of Pittsburgh 2024; University of Bristol 2024; CINCH, Universität Duisburg-Essen 2023; Universität Gießen 2023; Universität Erlangen-Nürnberg 2022; EUI Florence 2022; University of Oslo 2021; JKU Linz 2019

 Conference Presentations